Aleksftw/ToDo-App/README.md

 # ToDo
 ##  A responsive jQuery based ToDo list application with a focus on CSS styling.
+### For live preview, click [here](https://aleksftw.github.io/ToDo-App/)

  - [x] It features animation effects.

- - [x] ΩThe list gets filled with to-do tasks and each element has a hover effect.
+ - [x] The list gets filled with to-do tasks and each element has a hover effect.

  - [x] Has nice little delete button with a trashcan icon that appears.
 Tasks can be managed in two ways: they either get completely deleted off the list or they get checked off and still appear, but as finished tasks.